LAKSHAY-ATREJA/Titanic-Survival-Prediction/ReadMe.md

 # Titanic Survival Prediction

 📊 **Project Type:** Machine Learning Classification (Tutorial / Benchmark Project)
-📅 **Original work completed:** October – December 2024
+📅 **Original project completion:** October – December 2024
 📤 **Repository updated & published:** February 2026
 📦 **Dataset:** Kaggle – Titanic: Machine Learning from Disaster

 ---

-## 🚢 Overview
+## 🚢 Project Overview

-This repository contains an IPython Notebook tutorial for the Kaggle competition
+This repository contains an IPython / Jupyter Notebook–based machine learning analysis for the Kaggle competition
-**“Titanic: Machine Learning from Disaster”**.
+**“Titanic: Machine Learning from Disaster.”**

-The project demonstrates a complete, beginner-to-intermediate **end-to-end data analysis and machine learning workflow** using Python and common PyData libraries.
-It is intended as a **learning and reference project** for those interested in:
+The project demonstrates a complete end-to-end **data analytics and machine learning workflow** using Python and standard PyData libraries.
+It is designed as a **learning and reference project** for individuals interested in:

 - Data analytics
 - Applied machine learning
-- Kaggle-style data science workflows
+- Kaggle-style data science competitions

-The core analysis was completed in **late 2024** and later **cleaned, documented, and published in February 2026** as part of my GitHub portfolio.
+The core analysis and implementation were completed in **late 2024**.
+In **February 2026**, the project was cleaned, documented, and published on GitHub as part of a professional portfolio.

 ---

 ## 🎯 Project Goals

-- Demonstrate a practical machine learning workflow on a real-world dataset
-- Perform data cleaning, exploration, and feature engineering
+- Perform data cleaning and preprocessing on real-world tabular data
+- Explore survival patterns using visual analytics
+- Engineer meaningful features from raw inputs
-- Apply and compare multiple supervised learning models
+- Train and compare multiple supervised learning models
 - Validate results using cross-validation
 - Generate predictions suitable for Kaggle submission

 ---

-## 🧠 What This Notebook Demonstrates
+## 🧠 What This Project Demonstrates

 ### 📥 Data Handling
-- Importing data using **Pandas**
+- Importing datasets with **Pandas**
 - Handling missing and noisy values
-- Preparing tabular data for modeling
+- Preparing features for machine learning models

 ### 📊 Exploratory Data Analysis (EDA)
-- Visual exploration of survival patterns
-- Analysis by gender, class, age, and family size
+- Survival analysis by gender, class, age, and family size
-- Matplotlib-based visualisations
+- Visualisation using **Matplotlib**

 ### 🤖 Machine Learning Models
 - Logistic Regression
 - Support Vector Machine (SVM) with multiple kernels
 - Random Forest Classifier

-### 📈 Model Evaluation
+### 📈 Evaluation & Validation
 - K-fold cross-validation
-- Accuracy comparison
+- Accuracy comparison across models
-- Interpretation of model results
+- Interpretation of results and model behaviour

 ### 📤 Output
-- Generation of prediction files for Kaggle submission
+- Generation of prediction files compatible with Kaggle submissions

 ---

-## 🛠️ Technologies & Dependencies
+## 🛠️ Technologies & Libraries Used

 - **Python**
 - **NumPy**